top of page

 b) if the member terminates his membership;

 c) if the Association terminates the membership.
-Such termination may occur if the member no longer meets the requirements set for membership in these statutes and in the rules of procedure, if the member fails to fulfil its obligations towards the Association and finally when it cannot reasonably be required of the Association to maintain the membership of the member;
+Such termination may occur if the member no longer meets the requirements set for membership in these statutes and in the rules of procedure of the General Assembly, if the member fails to fulfil its obligations towards the Association and finally when it cannot reasonably be required of the Association to maintain the membership of the member;

 d) by impeachment (exclusion).
-This sanction can only be imposed when the member acts in violation of the provisions of the statutes, regulations or decisions of the Association or harms the Association in an unjustified manner;
+This sanction can only be imposed when the member acts in violation of the provisions of the statutes (e.g. failure to pay the annual contribution within three months), regulations or decisions of the Association or harms the Association;

-e) by merger of a member, which no longer exists as a legal entity
+e) by merger of a member, which as a result no longer exists as a legal entity.

-2. The termination of the membership by the Association is carried out by the Board of Directors.
+2. The termination or impeachment of the membership by the Association is carried out by the Board of Directors.
+The Board of Directors is not required to give reasons for excluding a member of the Association.

-3. The termination of membership by a member must be notified to the Board of Directors.
+3. The termination of membership by a member must be notified in writing to the Board of Directors.

-5. Termination contrary to the provisions of the preceding paragraph shall have the effect of terminating the membership at the soonest authorized time following notification of the termination.
+5. Termination contrary to the provisions of the preceding paragraph shall have the effect of terminating the membership at the soonest authorised time following notification of the termination.

-8. In the event of a decision of termination by the Association pursuant to the provisions of points c. and d. of paragraph 1 above, the person concerned may lodge an appeal, within thirty days of notification of the decision, with the Disciplinary Commission.
-This committee will be constituted by the Chairman of the Board of Directors and by two Full Members who are not members of the Board of Directors and appointed each year by the General Assembly.
+6. In the event of a decision of termination by the Association pursuant to the provisions of points c. and d. of paragraph 1 above, the person concerned may lodge an appeal, within thirty days of notification of the decision of the Board of Directors, with the Disciplinary Commission.
+This committee will be constituted by the President of the Board of Directors and by two Full Members who are not members of the Board of Directors and appointed each year by the General Assembly.
 To this end, the member shall be informed as soon as possible of the reasoned decision and shall be suspended for the duration of the appeal period and of the appeal itself.

-9. When membership ends in the course of a financial year, the annual contribution nevertheless remains due for the entire financial year.
+7. When membership ends in the course of a financial year, the annual contribution of the relevant member nevertheless remains due for the entire financial year.

 Article 8: Annual contributions

-1. Members are required to pay an annual fee determined by the general meeting which may not exceed the amount of ten thousand (10,000) euros.
-They may be divided into categories according to the size of the member company.
+1. Members are required to pay an annual fee determined by the General Assembly which may not exceed the amount of ten thousand (10,000) euros.
+Annual fees are assessed based on the size of the member company as set out in Article 4.3 above.

 2. The Board of Directors may in certain special cases grant a total or partial exemption from contributions.